RLAlpha49/AniSearch-Model/README.md

 python test.py --model <model_name>
 ```

-Replace `<model-name>` with the desired SBERT model, e.g., `all-mpnet-base-v1`.
+Replace `<model_name>` with the desired SBERT model, e.g., `all-mpnet-base-v1`.
 This script compares a new description against the dataset to find the most similar synopses using cosine similarity.

 ## Project Structure